nobukoba/roothbk/README.md

 # roothbk
-Utilit to handle HBOOK and ROOT files.
+Utilities to handle HBOOK and ROOT files.
 This program can handle only histograms and does not support either NTuple strusture or TTree structure.

 # Requirements
 - 64-bit Linux (CentOS 8 etc.)